softindex/datakernel/examples/global-fs-cli/README.md

 ## Global-FS CLI

 Global-FS-CLI is a command-line interface of Global-FS client application.
-It allows to conduct basic interactions with Global-FS nodes, upload and download files, delete them and get list of uploaded files.
+It allows to conduct basic interactions with Global-FS nodes: upload and download files, delete them and get list of uploaded files.

-To run the CLI, you should enter the following commands in appropriate folder:
+To run the CLI, you should enter these commands in your console in appropriate folder:
 ```
 $ git clone https://github.com/softindex/datakernel.git
 $ cd datakernel/examples/global-fs-cli